CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ```
 ## read QE output file
-bulk_si_out = ase.io.read('pw-si.log', format='espresso-out')  # Returns an Atoms object
+bulk_si_out = read('pw-si.out', format='espresso-out')  # Returns an Atoms object

 ## Print physical and chemical quantities
-print('Atomic positions:   ', bulk_si_out.get_positions())
+print('Atomic positions:   in angstrom')
+print(bulk_si_out.get_positions())
 print('Lattice vector  :   ', bulk_si_out.get_cell())
-print('Total energy    :   ', bulk_si_out.get_potential_energy())  ##in eV
+print('Total energy    :   ', round(bulk_si_out.get_potential_energy(),5), 'eV')
 ```

-Note: ASE atoms object return the total energy of the system in electron volts (eV) not Ry.
-Using the ASE module, you can access various physical quantities and chemical properties stored in the ASE calculator, such as volume, magnetic moment, eigen values and their occupations.
+You can run the script by typing `python bulk_si.py`.
+ASE atoms object returns the total energy of the system in electron volts (eV), not Ry.
+Using the ASE module, you can access various physical quantities and chemical properties stored in the ASE calculator, such as volume, magnetic moment, eigenvalues, and occupations.
 Please explore the ASE documentation for a comprehensive list of available methods to access different physical and chemical properties stored in the ASE calculator.

 ## Exercises: Benchmarking and Geometry